adarshanil/Drum-kit/README.md

 # Drum-kit

 ## Background 📖
-Self made project that I found exciting and quirky.
+Self made project that I found exciting and quirky using JavaScript.

 ## About 🧰
 ### How?